newdigate/macos-recycle-interop/README.md

 # exporting recycle .REX audio loop files on macos

-a minimum viable product to load and export recycle .REX and .RX2 audio and slice information
+load and export recycle .REX and .RX2 audio and slice information
 * dynamically load the REX Shared Library (available as download from propellerheads, see below...)
 * inspect .rx2 and .rex audio loop file info with slice info
 * export to slices to .AUS bespoke audio file format